String diagrams for Strictification and Coherence: Coherence

 We begin by defining $\CatW$.
 Again, recall that our definition differs from Mac Lane; we will later show that this definition indeed yields a preorder in order to guarantee that we indeed prove the same theorem.

-\begin{definition} We define $\CatW$ as the monoidal category freely generated by a single object $W$ and no morphisms save for those required by the definition of a monoidal category. \footnote{Mac Lane denotes the generating object as $(-)$ to suggest an ``empty place''.
+\begin{definition} We define $\CatW$ as the monoidal category freely generated by a single object $W$ and no morphisms except those required by the definition of a monoidal category. \footnote{Mac Lane denotes the generating object as $(-)$ to suggest an ``empty place''.
 We follow Peter Hines' convention~\cite{hines2015coherence} and use $W$ instead.} \end{definition}

 \begin{remark} The objects of $\CatW$ are $\unit_{\CatW}$, $W$, and their tensor products.
 The arrows are $\id, \rho, \lambda, \alpha$ and their composites and tensor products. \end{remark}